edpzjh/localized/README.md

 <dependency>
     <groupId>de.malkusch</groupId>
     <artifactId>localized</artifactId>
-    <version>0.1.0</version>
+    <version>0.2.0</version>
 </dependency>
 ```

 # Concept
 I tried my best to stay in the JPA layer, but I failed hard.
 So for now
 this extension works in Hibernate's Session world.
 The mechanism is
 straight forward.
-Each `@Localized` field is backed by a `LocalizedProperty`
+A `@Localized` field is backed by many `LocalizedProperty`
-entity.
-Hibernate's event system provides the infrastructure for replacing and
+entities (each locale one entity).
+Hibernate's event system provides the
-storing transparently the `@Localized` fields.
-You notice that this concept
+infrastructure for replacing and storing transparently the `@Localized` fields.
-increases the Session communication.
-Don't use `@Localized` when performance
+You notice that this concept increases the Session communication.
+Don't use
-is a concern.
+`@Localized` when performance is a concern.

 # Limitations
 I18n happens around Hibernate's `POST_LOAD`, `POST_UPDATE`, `POST_INSERT` and `POST_DELETE`
 events.
-In between happens nothing.
+In between nothing happens.
 I.e. you have to fix the locale at Session begin
 (before the first `POST_LOAD` event on a localized entity).
 If you change the locale during
 a session you have to synchronize the entities with `Session.flush()` and `Session.refresh(Object)`.